Cobh: Sport

 Cobh Golf Club has an 18-hole championship course at Marino on the main R624 road into the town.
 Cobh is also home to one of the oldest existing tennis clubs in Ireland, Rushbrooke Lawn Tennis & Croquet Club, founded in 1870.

 There are two coastal rowing clubs in the area, Cobh Fishermen and Rushbrooke Rowing Club, with the latter established in 1989.
 Other events on the water include the "Escape from Spike Island" triathlon, which was first held in 2012 and organised by Cobh Triathlon Club.
-It takes place annually in late summer, with both Olympic distance and sprint distance courses.
-The first "Great Island 10" (a 10-mile road race) took place on 18 April 2010, to raise funds for the Irish Cancer Society.
+It takes place annually in late summer.

+There are two Scouting Ireland groups in Cobh, one of which is a Sea Scout group.